 Behind the Église Sainte-Jeanne-d’Arc, is the Place du Vieux-Marché or Old Market square.
 It is a large square with many restaurants terraces and shops, with several buildings in that traditional Normand colombage style.

 One of the famous high-end restaurants and hotels in the square, the “La Couronne”, has been open since 1345.
-The restaurant is said to have welcomed many a distinguished guest, from American Cornélus Vanderbilt to Julia Child.
+The restaurant is considered the oldest in Normandy and France, and said to have welcomed many a distinguished guest, from American Cornélus Vanderbilt to Julia Child.

 3) Look for the Gros-Horloge